uriah65/EnumComposerConsole/README.md

 The EnumComposer files are: CommandLine.dll, EnumComposer.dll, EnumComposerConsole.exe.

-The rest files in the directory are Microsoft Roslyn files included for your convinience.
+All other files in the directory are Microsoft Roslyn files included for your convinience.